-The contract for the South project has been awarded to Calgary Safelink Partners for $277 million.
+The contract for the South project was awarded to Calgary Safelink Partners in 2019.
 Both the North and South projects are being constructed in a design-build contract structure, which means design and construction services are contracted together to a single entity.

 The South project includes: